Alnit112/Quiz-Project-1/README.md

 # The-MS-Quiz

-The game name - The MS Quiz
+The game name/How it works - The game is called MS Quiz and you have two subjects to pick from science and maths.
+There are 4 questions, if you get 2 or more wrong you lose and if you get 3 or more correct you win.

  Main section-![image](https://github.com/user-attachments/assets/f690e3f9-1d58-442c-814b-4bb085c4225e)